nb-assignment/DoughnutTree/README.md

 __Areas to improve:__

 - To write more test cases for UI and for ts classed in angular

-# .Net Core version

-.Net Core 3.1

-# Angular version

-Angular 8

-# IDE version

-Visual studio 2019

-## Nuget restore

-Open the solution in VS 2019 and restore the nuget from solution

-or

-Run below command to build the project from the root folder.

-`dotnet restore`

-## Build

-Open the solution in VS 2019 and build the project

-or

-Run below command to build the each project from the root folder.

-`dotnet build`

-## Run Application

-Set `DoughnutFactory.Web` and `DoughnutFactory.Api` as the startup project and run on IIS Express

 ## Running unit tests